Image

 Phase 3

-Rimegepant is a medicine being tested to see if it can help prevent migraines in kids and teens aged 6 to 17.
-A migraine is a kind of headache that can make you feel really bad, sometimes with a feeling called aura, like seeing flashing lights.
-In this study, some kids will get rimegepant, while others will get a placebo, a pill with no medicine, to see how well it works.
+This study is about testing a new medicine called **rimegepant** to see if it helps prevent **migraine** headaches in kids and teens.
+Migraine is a type of headache that can make you feel really bad, and sometimes you see flashes of light or feel sick to your stomach. **Placebo** is a pretend medicine that doesn’t do anything.
+In this study, some kids will get rimegepant, and some will get a placebo to compare how they work.

 Study details